Avoid battery failure in winter

 Women calling for car help in the snow

-• Battery replacement should be carried out by a workshop
+• Battery replacement should be carried out by a workshop, ensuring correct fitting and preventing further battery failure during the winter months.

 Batteries age in summer and fail in winter